snapauthapp/sdk-typescript/README.md

 >
 > This is reflected in the TypeScript formats.

+> [!CAUTION]
+> You MUST send the token to the backend `/registration/attach` API to associate it with the user.
+> Failure to do so will prevent the user from signing in the credential they just created.
+> The response also includes a `expiresAt` field containing a Unix timestamp indicating by when the token must be attached.

 > [!WARNING]
 > The `name` field cannot be changed at this time - it's not supported by browers.
 > Once browser APIs exist to modify it, we will add support to the SDK.